cyber-sushi/makima/README.md

 ## Configuration:
 You can find some sample config files on this Github; pick one that fits your use case and copy it inside `~/.config/makima`, then edit it to your needs.\
 **To associate a config file to an input device, the file name should be identical to that of the device.**\
-For example, if you run `evtest` and see that your Dualshock 4 controller is named "Sony Interactive Entertainment Wireless Controller", then you'll have to name your config file "Sony Interactive Entertainment Wireless Controller.toml".\
+For example, if you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`, then you'll have to name your config file `Sony Interactive Entertainment Wireless Controller.toml`.\
 All config files will be parsed automatically when `makima` is launched.

+### Adaptive bindings for each window (Hyprland only atm):
+Have you ever wanted to have a different set of macros for each game that you play?
+Or maybe you want your controller to input Space when you press X, but only when MPV is focused?
+Then this is exactly what you're looking for!\
+To have window-specific config files, just put `::window_class` at the end of their filename, before `.toml`.
+For example, if you want your DS4 controller to have a specific set of keybindings for Firefox, name that file `Sony Interactive Entertainment Wireless Controller::firefox.toml`.
+To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.

+## The config files:
 The config file has three sections, a `[keys]` section, where you'll remap your keys, a `[rel]` section to remap scroll wheels and a `[settings]` section containing a few options.

 ### \[keys]